-Every single district generated more PD in FY 21 compared to the previous 2 FYs.
-Particular note should be taken of Godda, Hazaribagh, West Singhbhum, Sahibganj, East Singhbhum, Simdega, and Pakur, all of whom saw a doubling in PD4.
+Every single district generated more Persondays in FY 21 compared to the previous 2 FYs.
+Not only was there an increase, but the amount of increase was also remarkable - on average, a district-wise increase of 22.25 lakh Persondays.
+Particular note should be taken of Pakur, Simdega, East Singhbhum, Sahebganj, West Singhbhum, Hazaribagh, and Godda, all of whom saw a doubling in Persondays4.